telliott99/MySwift/part3/closures2.rst

 but it doesn't work.

-What does work is to separate the handler code from its invocation:
+However, what does work is to separate the handler code from its invocation:

 .. sourcecode:: bash